 Vegetarian bolognese, mac and cheese bake.
 Get on board.
 I’m going to be using my vegan bolognese base increasingly over the next few weeks, with good reason.
 For now though, lets focus on the important things.
 Aka the vegetarian bolognese mac and cheese bake.

 This version is a riff on the original vegan bolognese recipe.
 Because there are a few steps involved in making the monstrous beauty that is this bake, I eliminated some from the first version for ease.
 It is combined with a gluten free, FODMAP friendly mac and cheese that is really a basic standalone recipe.
+Think of it as a FODMAP friendly vegetarian hamburger helper, of sorts.

 As I have already created a recipe for a vegan mac and cheese, so I decided to make this version with cheese.
 That said, I see no reason (save for the size of your baking tin) why you couldn’t combine the two.